| |

 the heritage of the Pa Kua Chang of Lu Shui-Tian and Master Park.

-Lu Shui-Tian stated that "the instructor does not teach the student; the
+Lu Shui-Tian stated that "the instructor does not teach the student;

-instructor merely presents knowledge and ideas -- the students, in truth,
+instructor merely presents knowledge and ideas -- the students, in

 teach and train themselves."
 Sincerity is required and grows with